-Crate Dos and Don'ts:
+Crate Do's and Don'ts

-Do:
+DO:

 - Make the crate a positive place.

 - Use treats and toys to lead the dog into the crate.

 - Feed the dog his dinner in the crate at first.

 - Leave the door open initially.

-- Hide foor treats in the crate.
+- Hide food treats in the crate.

 - Place a clean, soft bed in the crate.

-- Place a shirt with your scent in the crate.
+- Place a shirt with your scent on it in the crate.

-- Encourage your dog to sleep in the crate.
+- Encourage your dog to sleep in his crate.

 - Praise and pet him when he is inside his crate.

-- Stay close when you first close the crate door.
+- Stay close when you first close the door.

-- Teach your dog to wait before coming out.
+- Teach your dog to "wait" before coming out.

-Don't:
+DON'T:

 - Force a dog or puppy into a crate.

 - Use the crate for punishment.

 - Keep the crate in an isolated area.

-- Leave your dog in his crate for more than six hours.
+- Leave your dog in his crate for more than six hours (see pg 8 for additional guidelines for puppies).

-- Talk to or let him out while whining.
+- Talk to or let him out when whining.

 - Choose a crate that is too large.
 If your dog can eliminate in one corner and sleep in another, the crate will not help teach good potty habits.

 - Choose a crate that is too small.
 Your dog should be able to sit up and turn around.
-For a growing puppy you may wish to choose a larger crate and initially block off part of the space.
+For a growing puppy you may wish to choose a larger crate and initially block off part of the space (with a box).
 As the dog gets larger, you can remove the partition.